CUC eNews: June 23, 2020 – Issue 116

 Debra’s path towards ministry began in her early 20s when she started attending Unitarian services in Regina as a university student.
 About a decade later, she became a lay chaplain with the Unitarian Church of Vancouver, an experience that made her realize ministry might be a fit for her.
 But as a single mother of two children, it seemed out of reach at the time.
 Another decade later, however, she had a chance encounter with a woman in similar circumstances who was studying to become a minister.
 Debra realized she could do it too, so she “pulled it off the shelf” and finished her studies.
 It’s a choice she’s glad she made.

-“I just love working with a community to build worship,” she says, “and my most special thing that I love to do is small group ministry with people and walk in those deep, deep places of heart and soul.”
+“I love working with a community to build worship filled connection,” she says, “and especially small group ministry where we can walk together in those deep, deep places of heart and soul.”

 Small group ministry is a particularly important part of Debra’s ministry at present, as her congregation grapples with the Covid-19 pandemic.
 Although she notes that it’s still in the early stages, she hopes to focus on the deeper meaning of this time, how it’s affected people, and how they can grow from it.
 She describes the present period as “liminal time,” a period between the end of one world and the beginning of the next, characterized by uncertainty but also a sense of possibility.